Urgent Abbotsford septic backup page for active sewage backup and wastewater problems Request urgent follow-up

 Should I still use the website form for an urgent backup?

 Yes.
-The site is set up so urgent visitors can state the problem clearly in the request form instead of hitting a dead end.
+The site is set up so urgent homeowners can state the problem clearly in the request form instead of hitting a dead end.
 They can mark the request as urgent and describe the symptoms in detail.

 What if I am not sure whether it is an emergency?